jwang5675/hw02-raymarching-sdfs/README.md

 There are 4 main aspects of the scene.
 I will discuss them in detail below.

 Metaballs:
 - The metaballs sdf in the scene are implemented with a slight modification to sphere sdfs.
 One implementation of sphere sdfs is to check if the radius of the sphere squared divided by the relative distance squared of the point sample to the center of the sphere is greater than 1.
 My implemented of the metaballs follows by summing up all the sphere sdfs representing metaballs and checking if this value is greater than one.
-This implementation is modelled from the formula of eletrical fields.
+This implementation is modelled from the formula of electrical fields.
-- Since the sdf for the metaballs can cause the distance field to increase/decrease a lot, I had to use a diffrent computation for normals in order to determine the normals of the metaballs.
-I followed the math derived from this link in order to find the normals for my metaballs. http://blackpawn.com/texts/metanormals/default.html
+- Since the sdf for the metaballs can cause the distance field to increase/decrease a lot, I had to use a different computation for normals to determine the normals of the metaballs.
+I followed the math derived from this link to find the normals for my metaballs. http://blackpawn.com/texts/metanormals/default.html
 - The base coloring for the metaballs follows from smooth sin/cos animations of color over time based on the metaball's position.
-The lighting color on the metaballs which create the shadows are calculated with lambertian lighting and special 5 tap ambient occlusion.
+The lighting color on the metaballs which create the shadows are calculated with Lambertian lighting and special 5 tap ambient occlusion.
 Lambertian lighting is calculated by finding the intensity of the light with the relative angle between the light ray of the scene and the normal of the object with the dot product.
 Then, the light intensity multiplied with the base color of the metaball to produce smooth shadows.
-In addition, There is some ambient lighting added with 5 tap AO.
+In addition, there is some ambient lighting added with 5 tap AO.
 This is accomplished by 5 additional ray marching samples from the intersection of the metaballs along the metaballs' normal.
-We sample the SDF along the normal with exponentiall decreasing weights in order to fake the ambient occlusion.
+We sample the SDF along the normal with exponentially decreasing weights to fake the ambient occlusion.
-- The movement of the metaballs are based off of smooth scaling of time with sin and cos functions.
+- The movement of the metaballs is based off smooth scaling of time with sin and cos functions.
 You can modify the speed at which the metaballs move with the speed parameter within the gui.
 This is accomplished by multiplying the initial position of the metaball by cos(time * speed) and sin(time * speed) to get a smooth movement.

 metaball base color
 ![](images/metaball_base_color.png)